jimmykallhagen/nordix-zfs/nordix-tank.md

 ---

+**_3️⃣_**
-## Zpool create tank
+ - Zpool create tank

-This will create a fast Stripe hhd pool, make sure your hhd is in good condition and that it is okay.
+> _This will create a fast Stripe hhd pool, make sure your hhd is in good condition and that it is okay.

-It will prepare options for the dataset you create later, so you don't have to specify options for each dataset if you don't want to. it is recomend to use disk by-id when you create a zpool.
+> We set a number of options here that are not zpool options with -O, these are dataset options and we set them now so that all the datasets we create later inherit these options, this means that you do not need to set these options anymore than when creating this zpool.
+If you want other options or individual options on your datasets, it is perfectly possible to only set them on the current dataset and these options will then be overriden

+According to the current ZFS documentation, they recommend not creating zpools with device /dev/sdX or /dev/nvmeX but it is recommended to use disk by-id, it is possible to use device name but it can cause problems.

-An easy way to check this is to go to directory /dev/disk/by-id/ and look for your current drive, copy it and use the full path in the zpool creation
+An easy way to check this is to go to directory /dev/disk/by-id/ and look for your current drive, copy it and use the full path in the zpool creation udevadm info -q symlink --path=/sys/block/sda | awk '{print "/dev/" $1}' Create zpool:

-Create zpool:
 ```Fish
 sudo zpool create -f -o ashift=12 \